Understanding Failures of Deep Networks via Robust Feature Extraction: Feature extraction and visualization

 For each image in the set $S$, we first construct feature representation $F$ as a vector such that each element of the vector encodes some human-interpretable visual attribute.
 For this purpose, we use the penultimate layer (i.e., the layer adjacent to the logits layer) of a pretrained robust neural network to extract this feature vector.
 The robust model is trained via objective \eqref{eq:adv} for $l_{2}$ robustness.

-Tsipras \etal \cite{tsipras2019robustness} show that for robust models, saliency maps are significantly more interpretable than standard models and align well with perceptually relevant features.
-Engstrom \etal \cite{Engstrom2019LearningPR} show that direct maximization of neurons of robust models is sufficient to generate easily recognizable visual attributes.
-Such output stands in contrast to the opacity of visualizations of features generated from standard models for which, even with regularization, visualized features are rarely human interpretable~\cite{olah2017feature}.
-In Sections~\ref{sec:mturk_study} and~\ref{sec:MLEng_study}, we validate the earlier findings about human interpretability via real-world human studies.
+Tsipras \etal \cite{tsipras2019robustness} show that for robust models, saliency maps are more interpretable than standard models and align well with human perception.
+Engstrom \etal \cite{Engstrom2019LearningPR} show that direct maximization of neurons of robust models is sufficient to generate recognizable visual attributes.
+Such output stands in contrast to the opacity of the visualizations of features generated from standard models for which, even with regularization, visualized features are rarely human interpretable~\cite{olah2017feature} (examples in Appendix Section \ref{sec:comparison_robust_nonrobust}).
+In Sections~\ref{sec:mturk_study} and~\ref{sec:MLEng_study}, we validate the earlier findings about human interpretability via performing studies with human subjects.

-Thus, for feature extraction, we use an adversarially trained Resnet-50 model \cite{He2015DeepRL} pretrained on ImageNet (using $\rho=3$).
+Given the findings on the interpretability of robust models, for feature extraction, we use an adversarially trained Resnet-50 model \cite{He2015DeepRL} pretrained on ImageNet (using $\rho=3$).
 We note that we can perform feature extraction using a robust model even when the model under inspection is not robust.
 In this case, we can consider the extracted features as attributes of the data and not necessarily as part of the representation employed within the model.
-Nevertheless, it is also important to note that these desirable properties of adversarially trained models make them more appealing for high-stakes applications where interpretability and debuggability are required.

-We next describe our methodology for visualizing the sensitivity of a neuron in the representation layer of a robust model, consisting of three parts:
+We next describe our methodology for visualizing the neuron in the representation layer of a robust model:

-\textbf{Most activating images:} A common approach to visualizing a neuron's sensitivity is to search through the given set of images to find top-$k$ instances that maximally activate the desired neuron.
-A challenge with this approach is that it does not identify the specific attributes of images that are responsible for the neuron activation versus correlations with the causes~\cite{olah2017feature}.
-As an illustration, consider the example in first row of Figure \ref{fig:heatmaps_viz}.
-From these images, it is not clear whether the model is focused on sky, water, ground, or all of the above.
+\textbf{Most activating images:} A common approach to visualizing a neuron's sensitivity is to search through the given set of images to find the top-$k$ instances that maximally activate the desired neuron.
+A challenge with this approach is that it does not identify the specific attributes of images that are responsible for the activation~\cite{olah2017feature}.
+For example, consider the images in the top row of Figure \ref{fig:heatmaps_viz} where it is not clear whether the neuron is focused on sky, water or ground.